apache/mxnet/docs/tutorials/gluon/logistic_regression_explained.md

 After these transformations we can pass the result to `Accuracy.update()` method and expect it to behave in a proper way.

+For `F1` metric to work, instead of one number per class, we must pass probabilities of belonging to both classes.
+Because of that, on lines 21-22 we:

+1. Reshape predictions to a single vector

+2. We stack together two vectors: probabilities of belonging to class 0 (1 - `prediction`) and probabilities of belonging to class 1.

+Then we pass this stacked matrix to `F1` score.

 ```python
 def validate_model(threshold):